ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "Wow."

-Hero pointed out a sub-roof, still far above the dense streets below.
+Hero pointed out a sub-roof, far above the dense streets below.
 "I designed the horizontal beams over that gap, twelve stories high," said Hero, switching to English.
 "They are wide enough to walk across.
 No one will ever walk across, but people will imagine."

 "I see," said Alex.

+They were silent for about ten minutes.
+Alex wondered how Hero had decided to become an architect, and tried not to think about what he'd study in college.

+---

 Alex followed Hero out of the steam room, his skin suddenly clammy.
 They entered a blue-tiled room of baths, some cold and some hot.